exploding-octapus/AmericanaPuttenesca/README.md

 Theres heaps of shit I havent done on Forigen Soil.
 I have never shoplifted all the Acetone in Franklins anywhere in the northern hemisphere
 Anyway: I geuss I should get down to the Project.
 This is one of the most insidious scripts I have ever compiled.
 It has 2 ways and means of replicating itself.
-The New way and other way., (I want to build us a new Sixteen sided diagram that is a cross between sacred geometery and the original ponzy scheme, in a constant state of flux. curved lines giving - straight lines taking, Based on the old elements structure with nobody getting trapped on the lower levels because we all take turns.
+The New way and other way., (I want to build us a new Sixteen sided diagram that is a cross between sacred geometery and the original ponzy scheme, in a constant state of flux. curved lines giving - straight lines taking, Based on the old elements structure with nobody getting trapped on the lower levels indefinently, because we all take turns.
 A compramise for peace in Three densitys.
 I'm not sure what four  times twenty-eight is. but I'm sure its not sixteen.
 So to Bee's Wax:
 Here is My first of Five or Six Offerings. as goes the protocol...